 New Songs started out as a really easy idea with very little thought behind it.
 Then I made it depressing.
 The title was an only slightly more clever way to say “New Photographs.”
-Which they are; photographs taken between 2012 and 2017 in various places around the U.S..
-I wanted to make it like a collection of singles verses a “concept album” because I wanted an excuse to show off some photos that weren’t connected to any one place, occurrence or concept.
+Which they are; photographs I took between 2012 and 2017 in various places around the U.S. I wanted to make it like a collection of singles versus a “concept album” because I wanted an excuse to show off some photos that weren’t connected to any one place, occurrence or concept.
 Individual stories (or songs) that stand on their own.

 What's the story behind the image of the kids in the yellow convertible?